pnp/blog/content/weekly-agenda/24-06-24/index.md

 ---

-### Microsoft 365 & Power Platform weekly call - 11th of June
+### Microsoft 365 & Power Platform weekly call - 25th of June

-* Tuesday, 11th of June 2024, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 25th of June 2024, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

+* [Garry Trinder ](https://www.linkedin.com/in/patrick-rodgers-b6a05610/) (Microsoft) - Improving your app security with Dev Proxy
-* [Milan Kaur](https://www.linkedin.com/in/milankaurintech/) (Microsoft) - Introducing Click2Call for Teams in Azure Communication Services
+* [Patrick Rodgers](https://www.linkedin.com/in/patrick-rodgers-b6a05610/)  (Microsoft) - Introducing granular SharePoint Application Permissions
-* [Luca Bandinelli](https://www.linkedin.com/in/luca-bandinelli-37b209/) (Microsoft) & and [Sudha Narayanan](https://www.linkedin.com/in/sudha-narayanan-3295326a/) (Microsoft) - "Click to Copilot" - Creating no-code custom copilots from SharePoint

 Also: 📷 Picture Time with community in Together Mode!

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

+---

-### Viva Connections & SharePoint Framework bi-weekly community Call - 13th of June
+### Viva Connections & SharePoint Framework bi-weekly community Call - 27th of June

-* Thursday, 13th of June 2024, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 27th of June 2024, 7:00 AM PT / 2:00 PM GMT
 * Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Guido Zambarda](https://www.linkedin.com/in/guidozam/) (PiaSys) - Using Microsoft Graph Toolkit Login control in SPFx
+* [Guido Zambarda](https://www.linkedin.com/in/guidozam/) (PiaSys) -  Introducing the new Line Chart ACE card type for Viva Connections
-* [Stefan Bauer](https://www.linkedin.com/in/stfbauer/) (N8D) - Using npm workspace for making management of complex SPFx solutions easy
+* [Harsh Bhavsar ](https://www.linkedin.com/in/harsh-bhavsar-28157658/)(Infosys) - Building custom Poll Web Part with React
-* [Adam Wójcik](https://www.linkedin.com/in/adam-w%C3%B3jcik-9b7777a6/) (Hitachy Energy) - SharePoint Framework Toolkit showcase 1/3 - Getting Started with SPFx Toolkit
+* [Adam Wójcik](https://www.linkedin.com/in/adam-w%C3%B3jcik-9b7777a6/) (Hitachy Energy) - SharePoint Framework Toolkit Showcase 2/3 - Boost your SPFx development